emmercm/www/src/blog/_confidence-is-worth-something.md

 - The endpoints should perform the same create, update, and delete operations on the underlying data store
 - The endpoints should call the same write endpoints of other services with the same request bodies

-I ended up writing more than 40 integration tests for 7 pairs of endpoints that had spies for 11 DBs, message brokers, and other services.
-The tests exercised both versions of the same endpoint and then compared theI found that one of the pairs of endpoints had multiple behavior differences that would have been client-visible.
+I wrote 43 integration tests for 7 pairs of endpoints using real data stores, but then had spies for 9 other services.
+The tests exercised both versions of the same endpoint and then compared the state of.
+I found that one of the pairs of endpoints had multiple behavior differences that would have been client-visible.

 The rest of the endpoints?
 Entirely fine, no changes were necessary, the new endpoint behaved like the old.
 We _hoped_ that was the case, but we didn't _know_ that.
 We needed _confidence_.

 ## Future
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4Mjc4MDI1ODIsNzU5NTI2MTMzLDIxMD
+eyJoaXN0b3J5IjpbLTE0NDEwNDI5OTgsNzU5NTI2MTMzLDIxMD
 k2NTcxMzAsMTg1NDU2Nzc3MCwxNzA3NDMwNzkwLC00OTYyOTY1
 MSwtMzM5Nzk4MjY3LC0yMzEzNDAyODIsLTE2NDEyNTY3OTEsLT
 EwMDYxNDA0NjRdfQ==